 In the UK, there are slight difference between the four states.
 Go directly to the information of a homeschool association to learn about each state:

 There’s an interesting option to home education in the UK, which is called Flexi Schooling, and the link leads you to Essex schools.
 If you’d like to learn more, you may start there and click yourself through.
 Flexi Schooling is described as an arrangement between parents and a school, where a child learns in the institution as well as under supervision of the parents.
 It’s a unique model, where the child has legally entered the formal education system.
 However, it’s not educated in a classroom really.
 In some countries, such an option is only possible with children that have special education needs.
 Subscribe to on how to deal with certain areas of special education needs.

-Home Education varies in countries and regions globally.
+Home Education varies within countries and regions globally.
 Some laws allow for teaching your child at home right away.
 In other countries the family needs to have passed an admission process of an online school, as some officially recognized institution behind the family’s homeschooling.
 This is especially important when home education is supervised by a school agency.

 In Germany, homeschooling is illegal – with exception to the school lockdown due to COVID-19 in spring 2020, midst of March through midst of May.
 An official release by the ‘Bundestag’ is found here.
 It’s from 2009, saying on page 13 that as of the year 1919, right after World War I, compulsory education was introduced in Germany.
 In that publishing it’s assumed that this was the initial year to not allow for the alternative of homeschooling anymore.
 Scroll down the final section in this related post on German online schools in German.